Updated August 13th, 2019

 Clever Real Estate

-- Buyers can qualify for a Home Buyer Rebate, which puts up to 1% of the final sale price back in their pocket after closing.
+- Buyers can qualify for a Home Buyer Rebate, which puts up to 1% of the final sale price back in their pocket after the closing

-- You get a local agent who knows your market well.
+- You get a local agent that knows your market well

 Redfin is a discount brokerage that claims to be redefining the industry through its tech-forward, “customer-first” approach.

-- A lower commission rate of 1.5% commission or $4,500 (unless you live in Maryland, Virginia, or Washington, D.C., where you get 1% commission rate).
+- A lower commission rate of 1.5% commission (unless you live in Maryland, Virginia, or Washington, D.C., where you get 1% commission rate)

 PurpleBricks lets sellers list their homes using a combination of automated tools and in-house agents for a flat fee.

-- You get a virtual 3D tour of your house.
+- You get a virtual 3D tour of your house created

-- Agents are in-house, not from major brands or brokerages, with a Purplebricks sign.
+- Agents are in-house, not from major brands or brokerages

-- Limited coverage — only available in six U.S. states, but slowly growing.
+- Limited coverage — only available in six U.S. cities

 Partner With the Best Discount Broker

-While each discount broker has its unique advantages and drawbacks, Clever offers the best overall value: full-service, local agents from major brands willing to help you sell or buy your home for a significantly discounted rate.
+While there each discount broker has its unique advantages and drawbacks, Clever overs the best overall value: full-service, local agents from major brands willing to help you sell or buy your home for a significantly discounted rate.

 If you’d like to learn more about how Clever works or get connected with a top-rated agent near you, fill out our online form.

-A Clever representative will be in touch to answer questions you have and lay out the next steps for connecting with a local Partner Agent for a no-obligation consultation.
-You’ll save money and get a full service experience with no compromises.
+A Clever representative will be in touch to answer any questions you might have and lay out the next steps for connecting with a local Partner Agent for a no-obligation consultation.